peteseta/physics-ia/main.typ

 #rect(
   fill: luma(245),
-  inset: 12pt,
+  inset: 15pt,
-)[
+  [
+    *Note:* In data collection for the experiment, steps 8-11 were automated using a custom MATLAB program.

+    #figure(caption: "Example of frequency-domain data showing harmonic peaks", [
+      #image("figures/matlab_fft.png", width: 80%)
+    ]) <matlab_fft_figure>

-  *Note:* In data collection, steps 8-11 were automated using a custom MATLAB program.
-The program applies a Hann window to the recorded audio data to reduce noise interference and computes the Fourier transform of the windowed data using Welch's method.
-The fundamental is identified by looking for peaks around the expected frequency, allowing for variations in tuning
+    As an example, @matlab_fft_figure shows an example of the resulting frequency-domain data (step 8), which has been converted by the program from the time series data using FFT (omitted because it cannot be represented meaningfully in text/table form).
+The FFT process involves applying a Hann window to the recorded audio data to reduce noise interference and computing the Fourier transform of the windowed data using Welch's method
     @mathworksWelchPowerSpectral2023.

-]
+    The fundamental is identified by looking for peaks around the expected frequency (step 9), allowing for variations in tuning.
+This window is set to 5% of the standard tuning value $f_1 = 329.63"Hz"$.
+The harmonic frequencies are then calculated according to @freq_integer (step 10).
+For illustration, each harmonic frequency is represented by a peak in the data and is marked #sym.circle H2 (#nth(2) harmonic) through #sym.circle H40 (#nth(40) harmonic) for clarity.
+  ],
+)

+#pagebreak()
 == Safety, Ethical, and Environmental Considerations
 // none? maybe just justify why new strings aren't needed This is a relatively safe experiment.
 As the guitar is directly connected to the